Wednesday, May 14, 2014

 - Registration is $25 per person in advance or at the door (space permitting).

-- Includes a T-shirt, two games of bowling and shoe rental.
+- Includes two games of bowling, shoe rental and a souvenir reusable bag

-Register online by April 22 to receive a T-shirt.
+Register online by April 22 to receive a bag.

-Mail-in registration available by completing the Bowling For Rhinos registration form, due by April 22 to receive a T-shirt.
+Mail-in registration is available by completing the Bowling For Rhinos registration form, due by April 22 to receive the bag.

 Sponsorships from family and friends is also encouraged.
 Please bring your sponsor sheet and money with you to the event.